prody/ProDy/doc/examples/proteins/parsepdb.rst

 Parse PDB data
 *******************************************************************************

 PDB files can be parsed using :func:`parsePDB` function.

+|more| See also :ref:`pdbparser-performance`.

 >>> from prody import *

 Coordinate data
 ===============================================================================

-# You can parse PDB files by passing a filename (gzipped files are handled):
+You can parse PDB files by passing a filename (gzipped files are handled):

 >>> fetchPDB('1p38') # Download PDB file with given identifier
 '1p38.pdb.gz'